prince-111/prince-111/README.md

 ### Hi there, I'm Prince👦,
 A Fronted Developer 🎯 from India.

-- 👨‍💻 Full Stack MERN Developer.
+- 👨‍💻 Full Stack Developer.
 - 📚 What do I believe?
 Jack of all, Master of some.
 - 🌱 I’m currently learning React js, Next.js and TypeScript.
 - 👀 I’m interested in open-source contribution...